 Yes….I know…it’s raining in Seattle….

-These are static pictures, so be careful.
-You should always look at looping radar to see where the winds push the clouds.
+Note: These are static pictures, so be careful.
+You should always look at looping radar to see where the winds are pushing the clouds.
 Also, don’t take it for granted that a green dot means no clouds.
 If you look at the picture above, that’s not the case.

 To wrap it up here is an image from Foreflight explaining what the dot colors mean: